 For evidence of our certificate see our third party accreditation page.

 What do I receive after the assessors visit?

-We offer an on-line Fire Risk Assessment Reporting Software System called FSS Live accessible via a portal on our website homepage.
-Our unique software system allows our customers to monitor, manage and plan ahead actions required from their fire risk assessment reports.
+We offer an on-line Fire Risk Assessment Reporting Software System called FCS Live accessible via a portal on our website homepage.
+The software system allows our customers to monitor, manage and plan ahead actions required from their fire risk assessment reports.